Congratulations-- you’re in business! That is no small task, and you certainly should be proud of what you’ve already accomplished!

-Finding and retaining employees is an integral part of the success of any business.
+Whether you're looking to add your 1st employee or your 50th, finding and retaining employees is an integral and ongoing part of the success of any business.
 Workforce considerations should include area demographics, local wage trends, and availability of relevant training.
 It’s important to identify workforce requirements and develop job descriptions that will allow the organization to achieve short and long term goals.

 Local Resources for Workforce Development:

-- Frederick County Workforce Services – Assistance with employee recruitment and training. www.frederickworks.com or 301-600-2255
+- Frederick County Workforce Services - Assistance with employee recruitment and training, visit the Frederick Works website or call 301-600-2255

-- Frederick Community College Customized Training - Customized training for businesses, provided in partnership with FCWS www.frederick.edu or 301-846-2404.
+- Frederick Community College Customized Training - Customized training for businesses, visit the Community College website or call 301-846-2404

 The City, County, and State offer countless other incentives to encourage private investment, façade and property improvements, job creation, workforce development, and energy-efficient practices.